OCA/account-financial-tools/account_journal_lock_date/README.rst

 Lock each accounting journal or accounting move independently.

-In addition to the lock dates provided by standard Odoo, this module provide a journal lock date.
+In addition to the lock dates provided by standard Odoo, this module provide a journal lock date plus a permanent option.

+Note:
-Note: the journal lock date is ignored for users that are part of the Adviser group.
+* the journal lock date is ignored for users that are part of the Adviser group.
 This rule can be adapted by overriding method `_can_bypass_journal_lock_date` of `account.journal`.
+* if the journal is set at permanent lock, you can use the wizard to overwrite the permanency option.

 Usage
 =====